Kitware/CMake/Help/variable/PROJECT_IS_TOP_LEVEL.rst

 .. versionadded:: 3.21

-A boolean variable indicating whether :command:`project` was called in a top level ``CMakeLists.txt`` file.
+A boolean variable indicating whether the most recently called :command:`project` command in the current scope or above was in the top level ``CMakeLists.txt`` file.

 Some modules should only be included as part of the top level